 Besides being a joy to work with, your good clients can also offer a lot of value to your practice if they refer people they know to your services.
 Usually, good clients refer other good clients, and those referrals can replace some of the clients you let go.

 Want to start off on the right foot with new clients so they don’t become problem clients?
 Check out How to Build Good Relationships with Clients in Your Accounting Firm.

-Once you’ve evaluated which clients to keep and which ones it’s time to let go, the next step is ensuring that saying goodbye goes as smoothly and cordially as possible.
+Once you’ve evaluated which clients to keep and which ones to let go, the next step is ensuring that saying goodbye goes as smoothly and cordially as possible.
 Here are five tips to help you fire your problem clients the right way.

 Waiting until the contract runs out when firing a client can help avoid uncomfortable discussions and also provides an exit route for the business.
 You can simply choose not to renew their contract.
 The drawback is that you would still have to continue working with the problematic client until the contract end date.